jflunker/Jflunker_PNASH/README.md

 # Ag Health Indicators

-This page provides a brief [review of Agriculture, Forestry, and Fishing (AFF) surveillance efforts](#review-of-aff-surveillance-efforts) led by NIOSH and links to [data sources](#data-sources) useful for defining population burdens.
+This page provides a brief [review of Agriculture, Forestry, and Fishing (AFF) surveillance efforts](#review-of-aff-surveillance-efforts) led by NIOSH and links to [data sources](#data-sources) useful for defining population burden in the Pacific Northwest.

 ## Review of AFF Surveillance Efforts